-In addition to the general principle of non-discrimination, the programme will pay attention to the equality between men and women.
-Projects with a negative impact on equality between men and women will not be approved.
+In addition to the general principle of non-discrimination, the programme pays attention to the equality between men and women.
+Project with a negative impact on equality between men and women will not be approved.

-4. PROJECT MAIN FEATURES
+4. MAIN FEATURES OF THE PRE-DEFINED PROJECT